tamucc-comp-bio/classroom_repo_2024/assignments/assignment_3.md

 	```bash
 	git clone InsertSshLinkHere
 	```
-	* recall that in [lecture 0](../lectures/lecture00.md) we set up an ssh security key between your computer
+	* recall that on the first day of class we set up an ssh security key between your computer and GitHub.
+If you didn't do that, you can find the instructions [here](../resources/howto_sshkeys.md) to make an ssh key and then put the public ssh key in your github settings so that you can seamlessly push changes to your homework repo

 * I recommend testing functions and troubleshooting as necessary after each change you make to the script

 * You may work in groups but each student must submit their own work.